LupaDevStudio/Geozzle/README.md

 This request is created as follow : for a continent, we gather every countries and states, then remove any instance of 'fictional country', 'fictional state', 'historical country', 'disputed country', or any of their subclasses.
 This allowed us to have the cleanest list of countries with minimal post-processing required.

 For our post-processing, we created the `resources/queries/continents/exceptions.json` file.
-It contains two dictionaries: one for countries to remove (to_remove), which includes the codes of countries to be excluded for each continent, and another for countries to add (to_add), which lists additional codes and country names to include in our JSON files.
+It contains two dictionaries: one for countries to remove (to_remove), which includes the codes of countries to be excluded for each continent, and another for countries to add (to_add), which lists additional codes and country names to include in our *json* files.

 For example, China and Taiwan were excluded in our initial request as they are both disputed countries.
 We manually added them during the post-processing.

 This `exceptions.json` is used in the `request_countries_continent` function (in `sparql.py`) to adjust the lists of countries accordingly.

 These JSON files are generated ahead of gaming.
-You can recreated them by running the sparql.py file, specifying the language argument as either French ('fr') or English ('en').
+You can recreated them by running the sparql.py file, specifying the language argument as either French ('fr') or English ('en') and setting the BOOL_CREATE_DICT_CONTINENTS constant as True (default value is False).

 ### Request to get all available clues of a country